rust-lang/book/src/ch15-00-smart-pointers.md

 reference, it will also coerece to an immutable one.
 The other case is _not_ possible though: immutable references will never coerece to mutable ones.

+The reason that the `Deref` trait is important to the smart pointer pattern is that smart pointers can then be treated like regular pointers for places that expect regular pointers.
+We don't have to redefine methods and functions to take smart pointers explicitly, for example.

 ## The `Drop` trait

-Next up: `Drop`. `Drop` lets us run some code when something is about to go out of scope.
-It looks like this:
+The other trait that's important to the smart pointer pattern is the `Drop` trait. `Drop` lets us run some code when a value is about to go out of scope.
+Listing 15-5 shows an implementation of

 ```rust
 struct Fireworks {